-Tsitsipas knocks out Edmund as Schwartzman downs Cilic
+Stefanos Tsitsipas knocks out Kyle Edmund as Diego Schwartzman downs Marin Cilic

 Defending champion Marin Cilic was cut down to size by Argentine Diego Schwartzman in the second round at the Queen's Club Championships on Thursday as the rain that has dogged the tournament finally relented.